SaadAAkash/kolpokoushol/src/content/post/build-your-most-creative-ideas.md

 ## We are Looking for You!

-As you can imagine, for the workshop we are looking for people who can work at the intersection of technology and arts/humanities. **If you’re an engineer, we are hoping that you appreciate the arts and the humanities.** **If you are a culinary artist or a musician, we hope that you are interested in exploring how engineering tools can improve your craft.**
+As you can imagine, for the workshop we are looking for people who can work at the intersection of technology and arts/humanities. **If you’re an engineer, we hope that you appreciate the arts and the humanities.** **If you are a culinary artist or a musician, we hope that you are interested in exploring how engineering tools can improve your craft.**

 To deliberately filter out people who are not serious enough, we have come up with a problem set that interested applicants need to solve, as usual.
 The questions revolve around themes from alien sci-fi and Lovecraftian cosmic horror, because they often let you examine our culture and technology from outside of the box.

 Come join us to hack the world around you!
-Apply by filling out the application and solving the problem set.
-The questions and the associated google form will be made live soon.
+Apply by [filling out the application and solving the problem set.](https://docs.google.com/forms/d/e/1FAIpQLSf_ymDG1mLSKsdVsCWz4Fo-dTWCCc2lu-Xj1OGpcO9or7iC6w/viewform)

 #### About the Author